dhodge1/aparto/README.md

 # Aparto - Tokyo Apartment Listing Notifier

-A PWA that monitors [e-housing.jp](https://e-housing.jp) for new rental listings matching your criteria and sends push notifications to your phone.
+A PWA that monitors housing sites for new rental listings matching your criteria and sends push notifications to your phone.

 ## Features